 Configuration Name/Description Settings/Range Maximum Supply Temp - Sets the highest supply temperature during a heating cycle.
-(D) 130°F (R) -22°F to 180°F Stage 4 Output - If configured for four stages of heat or cool, this configuration will appear.
-This configuration designates an available output to be stage 4.
-It should only be used if a linear staging algorithm is required.
-For more information, reference the supplementary installation guide: Linear Four Stage Control.
-(D) None W W2 W3 Y Y2 Y3 G2 Use Priority Cooling - Sets zone cooling demand as priority.
+(D) 130°F (R) -22°F to 180°F Use Priority Cooling - Sets zone cooling demand as priority.
 (D) No Yes Allow Zero Heat Stages - Allows the controller to stage down to zero (0) heat stages during a central heating cycle.
 Commonly used in bypass applications and high output 1st stage heating systems.
 (D) No Yes Minimum Heating Capacity - Sets the minimum capacity % required to start a central heating cycle.
 (D) 0% (R) 0% to 100% Minimum Cooling Capacity - Sets the minimum capacity % required to start a cooling cycle.
 (D) 0% (R) 0% to 100% Minimum Fan Capacity - Sets the minimum capacity % required to enable the supply fan.
 (D) 0% (R) 0% to 100%

-&lt;sup>1Δ between the supply and return temperatures.
+$^{1}\Delta$ between the supply and return temperatures.

-$^2\text{During}$ a cooling cycle, if the discharge air temperature gets within $5^\circ\text{F}$ of this temperature, the controller will stage down the number of active cooling stages and/or reset the modulating output to try and keep the discharge temperature from exceeding this low limit.
+During a cooling cycle, if the discharge air temperature gets within 5°F of this temperature, the controller will stage down the number of active cooling stages and/or reset the modulating output to try and keep the discharge temperature from exceeding this low limit.
 The controller will stage down to [0] zero cool stages if needed.